What is YouGlish and How Does YouGlish Work?

 The video itself could be about anything but the important part is that the word or phrase will be spoken clearly, in many cases multiple times, so you can hear how it is correctly pronounced.

 For example, type in "power" in English and you get a man talking about fighter planes and the power they have, during which he repeats that word several times in the clip.
-But this is just one of 128,524 English options to pick from.
+But this is just one of 128,524 English options from which to pick.

 YouGlish video